elelouch/arpspoofinglab/README.md

 command.

 Now we can start using curl with Alice.
-As proposed, only the HTTP traffic will be sniffed.
-The tcpdump filters can be modified on the compose.yaml file.
+As proposed, only the HTTP traffic will be sniffed by Mallory.
+The tcpdump filters can be modified on the compose.yaml file, we can just set no filters at all using using the tcpdump command.